Atharva-mayekar15/SQL-Final-Project-Amazon/Phase-1/Readme.md

 Table Creation: Defines schemas for all 25 tables with primary keys and constraints.
 Data Insertion: Adds 20 sample records per table to simulate a working dataset.

-File Structure
-📂 amazon-database/
-├── 📜 Phase 1.sql
-├── 📂 images/
-│   ├── 🖼️ project-logo.png
-│   ├── 🖼️ database-schema.png
-└── 📜 README.md

-Tip: Add a project logo to images/project-logo.png to enhance branding.
-Create or source a logo using tools like Canva or Figma.

 ⚙️ Setup Instructions
 To set up the database locally: